RobPavey/wikitree-sourcer/docs/dev_notes/adding_a_new_site.md

 # Adding support for a new site

 Note: See the [setup guide](https://github.com/RobPavey/wikitree-sourcer/blob/main/docs/contributors/setup_guide.md) for details of setting up your local repository and build environment before starting on adding a new site.
+The [README file](https://github.com/RobPavey/wikitree-sourcer/blob/main/docs/readme.md) is the best jumping off point for all developer documentation.

 The time taken to add support for a new site varies a lot based on the complexity of the site, the experience of the developer etc. With testing and debugging it usually takes Rob 4-15 days to add a site.
 The way Sourcer works means that it is not just a matter of scraping the data from the page since the search and narrative support requires interpreting the data.